florieneholvoet/Optimizing-the-bioartificial-kidney-design-using-computational-fluid-dynamics/README.md

 The simulations evaluate:
 - geometric effects,
+- parameter sensitivity analysis,
 - blood-volume scaling,
 - dialysate flow conditions,
 - multifiber interactions,
 - and the contribution of active transport mechanisms.

-Post-processing and transport analysis were performed in Python.
+Post-processing were performed in Python.

 ---